 2 Suffolk Street, Dublin 2, D02 KX03, Ireland

-As locals confirm, O’Neill Pub and Kitchen is one of the best places to try traditional Irish cuisine.
+Locals confirm that O’Neill Pub and Kitchen is one of the best places to try traditional Irish cuisine.
 Even though your choices are limited during current reconstruction, you can still count on full Irish breakfast.
 A couple of main dishes and Irish stew with sandwiches are also too good to pass especially on a rainy day.

 The Bank Bar and Restaurant on College Green